 It's important to build an emergency supply kit and have it ready.
 Try to assemble your kit well in advance of an emergency and store it in accessible locations at home.

-Daily necessities
+Daily Necessities

 - Flashlight

-- · Battery-powered radio
+- Battery-powered radio

 - Extra batteries

-- Candle, lighters, and matches
+- · Candle, lighters, and matches

 - Moist towelettes

 - Blankets and waterproof sheets

 - Instant heat pad (kairo)

 - Sanitary napkins

-- Supplies for your specific needs (Examples: eye glasses, contact lenses, medication, and oxygen or nebulizer supplies)
+- Backup pair of eyeglasses & contact lenses